-• Orientation.
-The DOS Office, Student Health and Wellness Center, Title IX Office, and UWMPD present important information regarding personal safety, security, and crime prevention to each student at New Student Orientation, Transfer and Adult Student Orientation, and Family Orientation.
+- Orientation.
+DOS, Student Health and Wellness Center, EDS, and UWMPD present important information regarding personal safety, security, and crime prevention to each student at New Student Orientation, Transfer and Adult Student Orientation, and Family Orientation.
 This content is also shared in the online orientation course students complete if they do not attend a program where the presentation is hosted.
-For the Washington County and Waukesha campuses, the information is presented via an in-person orientation session, online video, and the Student Handbook. (uwm.edu/studenthandbook).

-- Campus Safety Week.
-Each fall, UWMPD hosts • "Campus Safety Week," during which information is shared with students and staff about personal safety and crime prevention through a series of events at the Student Union and in University Housing.
+For the Washington County and Waukesha campuses, the information is presented via an in-person orientation session, online video, and the Student Handbook. (uwm.edu/studenthandbook).7 - Campus Safety Week.
+Each fall, UWMPD hosts "Campus Safety Week," during which information is shared with students and staff about personal safety and crime prevention through a series of events at the Student Union and in University Housing.
 UWMPD works with campus partners to present a wide array of health and safety resources.
-The Women's Resource Center, LGBTQ Resource Center, Title IX Coordinator, Dean of Students Office, Student Health and Wellness Center, US&A, local police, fire departments, and more provide information to attendees. - UWMPD Informational Events.
-The UWMPD participates in informational events on campus including the Employee Wellness & Benefits Fair and Fall Welcome.
-The UWMPD staffs an exhibit table at these events and answers questions about safety and crime prevention.
+The Women's Resource Center, LGBTQ Resource Center, Title IX Coordinator, DOS, Student Health and Wellness Center, US&A, local police, fire departments, and more provide information to attendees. - UWMPD Informational Events.
+UWMPD participates in informational events on campus including new student, faculty, and staff orientations and Fall Welcome.8 UWMPD staffs an exhibit table at these events and answers questions about safety and crime prevention.
 Literature on sexual assault prevention, traffic safety, active shooter response, and alcohol awareness is distributed.
 These events are open to students and employees except as otherwise designated. - Health & Safety E-mails.
-The Neighborhood • Housing and Relations Manager, Dean of Students, Title IX Coordinator, and Student Health and Wellness Center Director send health and safety emails to students throughout the year that include safety tips and crime prevention strategies. - Neighborhood Housing Office Programs.
-Each • semester, the Neighborhood Housing Office (NHO) hosts monthly meetings where local police, UWMPD, and the Dean of Students Office meet with stakeholders to discuss safety, crime prevention, and quality of life issues on and off campus.
+Office Campus Resource Center Manger, Dean of Students, Title IX Coordinator, and Student Health and Wellness Center Director send health and safety emails to students throughout the year that include safety tips and crime prevention strategies. - Off Campus Resource Center Each semester, the Off Campus Resource Center (OCRC) hosts monthly meetings where local police, UWMPD, and DOSmeet with stakeholders to discuss safety, crime prevention, and quality of life issues on and off campus.
 There are additional collaborative efforts, which are ongoing throughout the year and are kicked off by "UNITE," a program which uses volunteers to visit student residences off-campus.
-The volunteers welcome students to the neighborhood, educate them on being good neighbors, and provide safety information and other useful tips, such as locking and securing their residences, for living in the area. - UWMPD Personal Safety Seminars.
-Throughout the year, the UWMPD responds to requests for personal safety seminars by various student and staff groups on campus and cover a wide array of topics including conflict resolution, drug and alcohol awareness, self-defense, active shooter response, online protection, and other topics.
+The volunteers welcome students to the neighborhood, educate them on being good neighbors, and provide safety information and other useful tips, such as locking and securing their residences, for living in the area.

-Classroom and Campus Safety.
-UWMPD and the Dean of Students Office offer training sessions titled "Classroom and Campus Safety" for faculty, instructors and staff.
+- UWMPD Personal Safety Seminars.
+Throughout the year, UWMPD responds to requests for personal safety seminars by various student and staff groups on campus and cover a wide array of topics including conflict resolution, drug and alcohol awareness, self-defense, active shooter response, online protection, and other topics. - Classroom and Campus Safety.
+UWMPD and tDOS offer training sessions titled "Classroom and Campus Safety" for faculty, instructors and staff.
 The sessions address classroom disturbances, troubling classroom behavior, and how to react during an emergency.